bloomberg/chromium.bb/chrome/common/extensions/docs/README.txt

 look in typical locations for the DumpRenderTree executable, but you may set the path to DumpRenderTree explicitly with --dump-render-tree-path.

+To rebuild just one page, you can use the --page-name=<page> flag (the name of the page is the filename without the .html suffix).

 Debugging Broken Builds